tolomea/rotarycraft/README.md

 # Motivation
-A couple things in Rotarycraft bug me, things that don't feel quite right.
+A couple things in RotaryCraft bug me, things that don't feel quite right.

 Somewhere in the docs it says "the "load" on a shaft has no effect on its power consumption - a disconnected shaft still draws any and all power given to it, but simply wastes it".

 In reality a dangling shaft just spins and aside from adding a little friction has no effect on the rest of the system.
-Currently in Rotarycraft that dangling shaft will waste a significant portion of the total power.
+Currently in RotaryCraft that dangling shaft will waste a significant portion of the total power.

 This also has the effect of making clutches less useful, they can turn off machines, but they can't divert the power the machine was using elsewhere.